benjamin-wilkins/treasure-in-hiding/ch-8.md

 "It's a double half hitch, not a whole hitch," laughed Rose, "but you're not the first one!"

-"It means 2 of something called a half hitch," said Max.
+"It means two of something called a half hitch," said Max.
 "However, I entirely agree with you that it's a silly name."

 It wasn't long before they had finished their raft and were getting into their swimming clothes in case they fell in.